Bologna2644/aurora-projects/Bologna2644/races/Slugcat/README.md

 ![alt text](https://github.com/Bologna2644/aurora-projects/blob/master/Bologna2644/races/Slugcat/Images/Slugcat3.png?raw=true)
 *The Rivulet is a curious specimen, having evolved to live in bodies of water with its striking gills and nimble body*
 #### *Ability Score Increase*
-Your Charisma score is increased by 3.
+Your Charisma score is increased by 2.
 #### *Aquatic Lifeform*
-The Rivulet can move through bodies of water without losing movement speed and can breathe underwater.
+You can move through bodies of water without losing movement speed and can breathe underwater.
 #### *No Dietary Requirements*
-The Rivulet can eat rations and other small foodstuffs for a food pip each.
+You can eat rations and other small foodstuffs for a food pip each.

 ### Gourmand
 ![alt text](https://github.com/Bologna2644/aurora-projects/blob/master/Bologna2644/races/Slugcat/Images/Slugcat6.png?raw=true)
 *The Gourmand is an impressive mass of slugcat.
 Devouring anything that can fit into its mouth, this slugcat doesn't just survive; it thrives.*
 #### *Ability Score Increase*
-Your Constitution score is increased by 4
+Your Constitution score is increased by 3
 #### *Too Hungry*
 Your movement speed decreases by 10ft
 #### *No Dietary Requirements: 2*
-The Gourmand can eat **anything** that fits in its mouth, and can eat two different things at a time 2/short rest which will start a roll on the gourmand d12 table of flavour.<br>
+You can eat **anything** that fits in its mouth, and can eat two different things at a time 2/short rest which will start a roll on the gourmand d12 table of flavour.<br>
 | D12 | Effect | Description |
 |-----|--------|-------------|
 | 1 | No effect | *The Flavours inspire no change*|